Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-03-python-for-devOps-notes1.md

 - Then I read about `PyYAML` module which is not included in the Python Standard Library, but you can install it using pip, `pip install PyYAML`.

-- And stupid me, I was trying to import the module as `import PyYAML` (didn't even cared to read 2 more lines from the book) for some 15-20 minutes & marked my python setup had some issue. :|
+*(And stupid me, I was trying to import the module as `import PyYAML` (didn't even cared to read 2 more lines from the book) for some 15-20 minutes & marked my python setup had some issue.)*

 ```python
 import yaml